wurli/tidyverse-dev-bot/README.md

 4. Tweets are posted using the {rtweet} package

-5. This is run by sourcing `run.R` once every 30 minutes using GitHub Actions
+5. This is run by sourcing `run.R` once every hour using GitHub Actions

 ## Why?